 A recent addition to the Irish energy market, we’ve got all of the information you need on fixed-rate energy plans.

 What is a fixed rate tariff?

 A fixed rate tariff does exactly what it says on the tin - with these kinds of deals, your unit rate and standing charge are set for the period of your contract.
-There aren’t many available in Ireland - at the moment, Just Energy is the only supplier offering these kinds of tariffs.
+There aren’t many available in Ireland - at the moment, Iberdrola and BEenergy are the only suppliers offering these kinds of tariffs.